 To play it safe, it's best to thaw and warm only the amount of breast milk that your baby will consume in one feeding to minimize waste and ensure the highest quality.

-Tips for Reheating Breast Milk Safely and Effectively
+Tips on How to Reheat Breast Milk Safely and Effectively

 When thawing frozen breast milk, you’ll want to do it in a gradual manner.
 You can place the frozen milk in the refrigerator overnight or use a bowl of lukewarm water to gently thaw it.
 Avoid using hot water or a microwave, as rapid temperature changes can destroy vital nutrients and immune-boosting properties.